amrap030/microservices-demo/README.md

 Deploy the application with `skaffold run`.
 When the application is deployed run `kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=grafana -o jsonpath='{.items[0].metadata.name}') 3000:3000 &`.
 Navigate to http://localhost:3000 to access the Grafana Dashboard.

+### Cloud

+Follow the "(optional) Deploying on a Istio-installed GKE cluster" installation guide below.
+After step 2 use this [Link](https://istio.io/docs/setup/getting-started/) and follow the steps under "Download the release" and "Install Istio".
+When all necessary containers are running follow the rest of the "(optional) Deploying on a Istio-installed GKE cluster" installation guide.

+When the application is deployed run `kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=grafana -o jsonpath='{.items[0].metadata.name}') 3000:3000 &`.
+Navigate to http://<IP-ADRESS>:3000 to access the Grafana Dashboard.

 ## Installation

 ### Option 1: Running locally with “Docker for Desktop”